AUDIENCE

 Every year, the audience selects the winner of the Audience Award.

-Fairy tales, legends, myths, and sagas are deeply rooted in our culture.
-Film as a medium draws richly from these sources.
-Set against rural backdrops, folk horror focuses on isolation, close-knit communities, pagan practices, and the supernatural.
-Often featuring powerful, sometimes frenzied characters, these stories offer lessons about good and evil, but also remind us that not everything in the world has our best interests at heart.
+Fairy tales, legends, myths, and folklore are deeply rooted in our culture—and cinema gratefully draws from that rich tradition.
+Set against rural backdrops, folk horror delves into themes of isolation, tight-knit communities, pagan customs, and the supernatural.
+Populated by vivid, often unhinged characters, these stories explore moral lessons about good and evil—while reminding us that not everything in the world has our best interests at heart.

-Looking at our own fairy tales, we find, at their core, gruesome stories filled with murder, violence, and even cannibalism.
-Yet through these tales and films, we can also explore folklore from various regions and see how movies themselves create their own folklore.
+When we look closely at our own fairy tales, we find essentially gruesome stories filled with murder, death, and cannibalism.
+Yet through these kinds of narratives and films, we also get a fascinating window into the folklore of various regions—and how cinema in turn creates its own mythology.

-Cultural historian and film lecturer Constant Hoogenbosch navigates the world of folk horror, discussing a range of striking examples, including The Wicker Man, The Ritual, Thale, The Feast (Gwledd), Jordskott, Midsommar, The Witch, The Apostle, Wake Wood, and Halloween.
+Cultural historian and film lecturer Constant Hoogenbosch guides us through the world of folk horror, discussing a compelling range of examples, including The Wicker Man, The Ritual, Thale, The Feast (Gwledd), Jordskott, Midsommar, The Witch, The Apostle, Wake Wood, and Halloween.